 HCUPnet is a Web-based query tool for identifying, tracking, analyzing, and comparing statistics on hospitals at the national, regional, and state level.
-With HCUPnet you have easy access to national statistics and trends and selected state statistics about hospital stays.
-HCUPnet guides you step-by-step to obtain the statistics you need.
-HCUPnet generates statistics using the Nationwide Inpatient Sample (NIS), the Kids' Inpatient Database (KID), and the State Inpatient Databases (SID) for those states that have agreed to participate.
-In addition, HCUPnet provides Quick Statistics - ready-to-use tables on commonly requested information - and national statistics based on the AHRQ Quality Indicators.
-HCUPnet can be found at: http://hcup.ahrq.gov/.
+HCUPnet offers easy access to national statistics and trends and selected state statistics about hospital stays.
+This tool provides step-by-step guidance, helping researchers to quickly obtain the statistics they need.
+HCUPnet generates statistics using the NIS, KID, and SID for those states that have agreed to participate.
+In addition, HCUPnet provides Quick Statistics - ready-to-use tables on commonly requested information - as well as national statistics based on the AHRQ Quality Indicators.
+HCUPnet can be found at: http://hcupnet.ahrq.gov/.